tcncloud/protoc-gen-state/e2e/redux4/README.md

 ## TODO
 + noImplicityAny = true
 + strictNullchecks
-+ uncomment code pulling in generated code
++ Test that the `throw new Error` in generated epic works